mindhaq/adventofcode2015/README.md

 brevity of the code, i.e. doing a lot with writing so little.
 Lacking the practice, I have to learn the syntax all over again every time, but hey.
 For the simple brute-force attack on the AdventCoins problem it seemed to be the perfect tool.

+Day 5: PERL

+Back in the days, PERL was THE language of choice for backend web development of so called CGI scripts.
+I never really got into it, and actually tried to avoid ever since.
+Still, I guess it has its fair place in the world, and for handling string patter recognition it is a good match.